PaNOSC-ViNYL/ase/doc/ase/vibrations.rst

-Vibration analysis
+.. module:Vibration analysis
 ------------------

-You can calculate the vibrational modes of a Atoms in the harmonic approximation using the Using the
+You can calculate the vibrational modes of a an :class:`~ase.atoms.Atoms` object in the harmonic approximation using the :class:`~ase.vibration.Vibrations`.

 For example, assuming you have a Atoms called atoms with an attached calculator, you can use the module like  this: